conpdatasets/CHBMP/README.md

 handedness and weight).
   - The EEG data contains recordings with at least 30 minutes duration including the following
   conditions: eyes closed, eyes open, hyperventilation and subsequent recovery.
-  - The MRI consisted in anatomical T1 and T2 as well as diffusion weighted (DWI) images acquired on a 1.5 Tesla system.
+  - The MRI consisted in anatomical T1 as well as diffusion weighted (DWI) images acquired on a 1.5 Tesla system.

 The data is available for registered users on the LORIS